MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ---
-title: Bluetooth Low Energy (LE) audio
+title: Bluetooth Low Energy (LE) Audio
-description: This article provides an overview of Bluetooth LE audio introduced in Windows 11. ms.date: 03/21/2023
+description: This article provides an overview of Bluetooth LE Audio introduced in Windows 11 version 22H2. ms.date: 07/11/2023
 ---

-# Bluetooth Low Energy (LE) audio
+# Bluetooth Low Energy (LE) Audio

-This article provides an overview of Bluetooth LE audio introduced in Windows 11.
+This article provides an overview of Bluetooth LE Audio introduced in Windows 11 version 22H2.

 ## Introduction

-Bluetooth LE audio enables streaming unicast or broadcast audio to Bluetooth LE devices over an isochronous transport.
+Bluetooth LE Audio enables streaming unicast or broadcast audio to Bluetooth LE devices over an isochronous transport.
 As of version 5.3 of the Bluetooth core specification, there is no standard defined host controller interface (HCI) for host platforms to send and receive isochronous data to and from the Bluetooth controller.
-This document defines the Windows Bluetooth vendor specific audio path (VSAP) to allow platforms to use vendor-specific solutions to enable Bluetooth LE audio streaming.
-The VSAP software interface leverages Windows audio class extensions (ACX) and additional interface properties defined in this document.
+This document defines the Windows Bluetooth vendor specific audio path (VSAP) to allow platforms to use vendor-specific solutions to enable Bluetooth LE Audio streaming.
+The VSAP software interface leverages Windows [audio class extensions](../audio/acx-audio-class-extensions-overview.md) (ACX) and additional interface properties defined in this document.

 ### Terminology and prerequisites